Lillian Lorraine: Career

-Lorraine began her career on stage in 1906, aged 12 or 14.
+She began her career on stage in 1906, aged 12 or 14.
 The following year, she appeared as a minor performer in a Shubert production, The Tourists.
 It was in that show that she was discovered by Florenz Ziegfeld.
+At some point she had become known as Lillian (or Lillie) Lorraine.
 He spent the next several years promoting her career, rocketing her into an ascendance which made her one of the most popular attractions in his Follies.
-In 1909, Ziegfeld pulled 17-year-old Lorraine from the chorus line in that year's production of Miss Innocence to spotlight her as a solo performer who became celebrated for introducing the song "By the Light of the Silvery Moon".
+In 1909, Ziegfeld pulled the teenaged Lorraine from the chorus line in that year's production of Miss Innocence to spotlight her as a solo performer who became celebrated for introducing the song "By the Light of the Silvery Moon".

-In his book Scandals and Follies, author Lee Davis writes that, "By 1911, [Ziegfeld] was insanely in love with Lillian Lorraine and would remain so, to one degree or another, for the rest of his life, despite her erratic, irresponsible, often senseless behavior, her multiple marriages to other men, his own two marriages and his need for all his adult life to sleep with the best of the beauties he hired."
-The relationship, both professional and romantic, between Ziegfeld and Lorraine, led to the demise of his marriage to actress Anna Held.
-(A fictitious character, Audrey Dane, clearly based on Lorraine was portrayed by Virginia Bruce in the sanitized 1936 motion picture The Great Ziegfeld.)
-Lorraine and Ziegfeld's relationship was turbulent and emotionally complex, but their passion was such that Ziegfeld's second wife, actress Billie Burke, confessed that Lorraine was the only one of Ziegfeld's past sexual entanglements that aroused her jealousy.
-She starred in many annual productions of The Ziegfeld Follies as well as the 1912 Broadway musical Over the River.
-She ventured into motion pictures with limited success, appearing in about ten films between 1912 and 1922, including the serial Neal of the Navy with William Courtleigh, Jr.
+Lorraine starred in many annual productions of The Ziegfeld Follies as well as the 1912 Broadway musical Over the River.
+She ventured into motion pictures with limited success, appearing in about ten films between 1912 and 1922, including the serial Neal of the Navy with William Courtleigh, Jr. Although the affair she'd had with Ziegfeld was over by the end of the 1910s, her box-office drawing power kept her in a number of his productions of the period.
+Lorraine's fame began waning in the 1920s and she worked for a period in vaudeville.

 Personal life

 Lorraine's personal life earned her more notoriety than either her talent or her beauty, and she was a staple in newspapers of the day with accounts of her latest turbulent romance or feuds with rival stars such as Fanny Brice and Sophie Tucker.

-Her personality and private life reportedly was a large influence on Anita Loos in the creation of the character of Lorelei for the novel Gentlemen Prefer Blondes.
-Although her affair with Ziegfeld was over by the end of the 1910s, her box-office drawing power kept her in a number of his productions of the period.
-Lorraine's fame began waning in the 1920s and she worked for a period in vaudeville.
+In his book Scandals and Follies, author Lee Davis writes that, "By 1911, [Ziegfeld] was insanely in love with Lillian Lorraine and would remain so, to one degree or another, for the rest of his life, despite her erratic, irresponsible, often senseless behavior, her multiple marriages [sic] to other men, his own two marriages and his need for all his adult life to sleep with the best of the beauties he hired."
+The relationship, both professional and romantic, between Ziegfeld and Lorraine, reportedly led to the demise of his relationship with Anna Held.
+Lorraine and Ziegfeld's relationship was turbulent and emotionally complex, but their passion was such that Ziegfeld's second wife, actress Billie Burke, confessed that Lorraine was the only one of Ziegfeld's past sexual entanglements that aroused her jealousy.